Skip to content

 Our content is reader-supported.
 We may earn a commission if you make a purchase through one of our links.

-HR specialists at Manage Business recently conducted a study that found employees spend almost a third of their time at work.
-The study investigated what share of employees’ life is spent at work and what that means for them and their employers.
+HR specialists at Manage Business recently conducted a study revealing that employees spend nearly a third of their lives at work.
+The research examined how much time employees dedicate to work and what this means for both them and their employers.

 The Findings